microsoft/langchain-for-beginners/README.md

 **By the end**, you'll have a solid understanding of LangChain and understand how to build real AI applications you can deploy!

-> **Teaching Approach:** This course uses an agent-first progression.
+> **Teaching Approach:** We use an agent-first progression.
 You'll learn about tools, then agents, then combine them with document retrieval to build agentic RAG systems.
 This mirrors how modern production AI systems are built.

 Don't forget to [star (🌟)](https://github.com/microsoft/langchain-for-beginners/stargazers) and [fork this repo](https://github.com/microsoft/langchain-for-beginners/fork) to run the code.